 In my training breakout session for the Sojourn Network Fall Intensive: The Soul of Eldership, we unpacked this question along with the following topics:

 Effects of teams led by high power and high influence leaders

 Pointers for striving to lead by influence

-The case study presents a real life leadership team scenario that many of you may have experienced.
-I recommend you download and read it before we meet in November.
+The case study below presents a real life leadership team scenario that many of you may have experienced.
+Download it.
+Read it.
+And use it with your teams.